visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 - Calling the hook function in a shader
 - Defining hook code injections for particular modules

-For example, if the application wanted to automatically enable picking color filtering when the `picking` is included in a program, first the shader hook would be defined:
+For example, if the application wanted to automatically enable picking color filtering when the `picking` module is included in a program, first the shader hook would be defined:

 ```js
 setShaderHook('fs', {